hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_md_ru.rst

 ========================================================================================
 Description
 -------------------------
 This code block provides instructions for analyzing and documenting a given Python code snippet.
-It requires a detailed breakdown of the code's functionality, including a step-by-step algorithm, a Mermaid diagram illustrating dependencies, and a comprehensive explanation of imports, classes, functions, variables, and potential improvements.
+It requires a detailed breakdown of the code's functionality, including a step-by-step algorithm, a Mermaid diagram illuStarting dependencies, and a comprehensive explanation of imports, classes, functions, variables, and potential improvements.

 Execution steps
 -------------------------